trucngo100/data-analyst-portfolio-projects/Portfolio_Rachel_Ngo.md

 #### *2. [Using Online Behavior Data for Targetted Marketing and Website Development](#b-project-using-online-behavior-data-for-targetted-marketing-and-website-development)*
+- Analyzed 12K+ online browsing sessions and reshaped data from wide to long format to uncover behavioral differences between converters (who made transactions) and non-converters using Python.
+- Developed a Tableau dashboard to visualize retention rate, traffic and browser effectiveness, and pre–special-day purchasing patterns, enabling Marketing and Product teams to design targeted campaigns and improve conversion routes.
+- Formulated hypotheses on why a session ended up with no transaction, including shorter browsing time and less pages browsed.
+Suggested activities that can improve conversion rate like daily check-in activities and improving website content.

 | Group of Metrics | Metrics Calculated |
 |------------------|-------------------|